Art, History, and Architecture in Savannah

 - Boasts 220-seat auditorium, community gallery, technology gallery, education studios, sculpture terraces, and interactive ArtZeum.

-- Includes work of notable American artists and the original iconic Bird Girl statue.
+- Includes work of notable American artists.

 - Houses the Kirk Varnedoe Collection, including works by Jasper Johns, Chuck Close, Roy Lichtenstein, Jeff Koons, Robert Rauschenberg, Cecily Brown, Frank Stella, Kiki Smith, and Richard Avedon.

 - Designed by William Jay in neoclassical Regency style.

 - Completed in 1819 as a residence for Alexander Telfair.

 - Bequeathed to the Georgia Historical Society by Mary Telfair in 1875.

 - Opened to the public in 1886 as the first public art museum in the South and the first museum in the United States founded by a woman.

 - Houses 19th- and 20th-century American and European art.